batiste/donkey/README.md

 # 🐴 Donkey is a configuration based API Gateway

-A configuration based gateway with a decent array of features written in TypeScript.
+A configuration based HTTPs gateway with a decent array of features written in TypeScript.
 Can replace Kong for basic purposes.

 ## Core Features